EddyVerbruggen/Calendar-PhoneGap-Plugin/README.md

 This plugin was enhanced for Plugman / PhoneGap Build by [Eddy Verbruggen](http://www.x-services.nl).
 I fixed some issues in the native code (mainly for iOS) and changed the JS-Native functions a little in order to make a universal JS API for both platforms.
 * Inspired by [this nice blog of Devgirl](http://devgirl.org/2013/07/17/tutorial-how-to-write-a-phonegap-plugin-for-android/).
 * Credits for the original iOS code go to [Felix Montanez](https://github.com/felixactv8/Phonegap-Calendar-Plugin-ios).
-* Credits for the original Android code go to [Ten Forward Consulting](https://github.com/tenforwardconsulting/Phonegap-Calendar-Plugin-android).
+* Credits for the original Android code go to [Ten Forward Consulting](https://github.com/tenforwardconsulting/Phonegap-Calendar-Plugin-android) and [twistandshout](https://github.com/twistandshout/phonegap-calendar-plugin).
 * Special thanks to [four32c.com](http://four32c.com) for sponsoring part of the implementation, while keeping the plugin opensource.

 ## 5. License